 Baby Merlin’s Magic Sleepsuit was developed by a mama, who also happens to be a Pediatric Physical Therapist, that wanted to provide a comfortable and secure sleep environment for babies once it’s time to transition out of their swaddle.
-Swaddling can be a great tool if done safely to help your newborn get those longer stretches of sleep.
-This keeps them cozy and prevents their own arm movements, or startle reflex, from waking them up.
-Once babies can roll over on their own, it is no longer safe for them to sleep in a swaddle since now they’ll need their hands free to push that little face off of the mattress if they roll to their tummy.
+Swaddling can be a great tool if done safely to help your newborn get those long stretches of sleep.
+This keeps them cozy and prevents their own arm movements, or startle reflexes, from waking them up.
+Once babies can roll over on their own, it is no longer safe for them to sleep in a swaddle since now they’ll need their hands free to push that little face-off of the mattress if they roll to their tummy.

 The Magic Sleepsuit allows your baby’s arms and legs to be free but is padded to keep them snug and muffle those movements.

 At first glance, the sleepsuit is hilarious and adorable.
 The puffy material made my son look like a little marshmallow.
 The sleepsuit is made of two layers of either jersey cotton or microfleece.
 Between the two layers, it is stuffed with polyfill, which gives it the cozy factor.
 It has two zippers on either side of the front panel that stretch from the ankle to the neckline making for ease of wrangling your new little roller into it.
 The neckline is scooped, keeping any fabric far away from your baby’s nose and mouth, which is always a big concern for us new parents.
 The hands and feet are open to keep your baby from getting too warm.